 - All sampling and testing frequencies listed are minimums.
 Additional quality control, verification, and assurance tests will be performed, when necessary, to provide effective control the work.
-When any quality control test result fails to comply with the specification requirements then the next sublot of production after obtaining the failing test results will be sampled and tested, regardless of any lesser frequency specified in this appendix. - For the Construction Management System (CMS), Acceptance Sampling and Tests have been divided into two sections.
+When any quality control test result fails to comply with the specification requirements then the next sublot of production after obtaining the failing test results will be sampled and tested, regardless of any lesser frequency specified in this appendix. - For the AASHTOWare Project (AWP), Acceptance Sampling and Tests have been divided into three sections.
 Items called "ACC" will be Acceptance Tests and will have a quantity assigned.
-Items called "ACC" will be Acceptance Information Tests and they will normally have a quantity assigned, but not for payment.
+Items called "INF" and "VER" will be additional tests and they will not be for payment.
 "ACC" tests make the assignment of tested materials to the contract or mix plant.
-"Type Insp" must = "ACC" when assignment of a pay quantity is being made.
-"ACT" when recording test values for additional acceptance information. - For QUALITY CONTROL BY CONTRACTOR, CMS uses ACI or ACC unless otherwise noted.
-For VERIFICATION BY KDOT, CMS uses VER unless otherwise noted.
-For INDEPENDENT ASSURANCE BY KDOT, CMS uses ASW (Assurance Witness), ASR (Assurance Replicate), and ASP (Assurance Split) unless otherwise noted (see section 5.4.2 of this manual). - For a better explanation of metric (SI) units, see section 5.9, "Sampling and Test Methods Forward", of this manual. - All samples will be taken from the place of incorporation into the project unless otherwise noted.
+"Sample Type" must = "ACC" when assignment of a pay quantity is being made.
+"INF" and "VER" when recording test values for additional acceptance information. - For QUALITY CONTROL BY CONTRACTOR, AWP uses INF or ACC unless otherwise noted.
+For VERIFICATION BY KDOT, AWP uses ACC or INF or VER unless otherwise noted.
+For INDEPENDENT ASSURANCE BY KDOT, AWP uses ASW (Assurance Witness), ASR (Assurance Replicate), and ASP (Assurance Split) unless otherwise noted (see section 5.4.2 of this manual). - For a better explanation of metric (SI) units, see section 5.9, "Sampling and Test Methods Forward", of this manual. - · All samples will be taken from the place of incorporation into the project unless otherwise noted.

-STFC General Notes (The 1st One)
+STFC GENERAL NOTES (The 1st One)